- About Us

 Google also reinforced the fact that Zulu is an underrepresented language.
 The search engine giant introduced the addition of Zulu, Afrikaans and South African-accented English to Google Voice Search.

 Voice Search allows a mobile phone user to make an inquiry in Google without a keyboard.
 Simply by speaking your request into the search engine, the app translates your voice into writing.
-In its blog, Google explains the reason for adding Zulu to the language line-up.

 According to Google, Zulu is widely spoken but it’s not yet widely available in written form nor common in commercial arenas.
 How will that change in the future?
 Well, from what we’ve seen these past couple of weeks, things are looking up!